-Due to COVID 19, all statutory assessment in Primary Schools was suspended in 2020 it will also be suspended in 2021.
+Due to COVID 19, all statutory assessment in Primary Schools was suspended.
 Please click on the links below to access our previous attainment and progress results.
 Please click on the key information tab for school Headline data.

 If you would like to see how the school compares to other schools nationally, please follow this link to access the DfE school performance tables website.